-In December 2015, the FAA passed a federal law requiring all drones weighing over 250 g and their users to be registered online.
-The law has been justified due to the topic of privacy and public safety as the FAA had reported 1133 cases of unsafe use (FAA.gov).
+Focusing on the privacy and safety concerns of commercial drone operations, the FAA passed a federal law in December 2015 requiring all drones weighing over 250g and their users to be registered online.
+The law was partly enacted as a result of the 1133 reported cases of unsafe drone usage reported to the FAA that year (FAA.gov).
 Due to the increasing number of UAVs it was posited that with this increase comes the possibility of technical failure either due to the technology or users' experiences.
-As a result of this law, a user without a certificate, and even on their own property can face both civil and criminal sanctions including fines and imprisonment.
+As a result of this law, a user without a certificate, and even on their own property, can face both civil and criminal sanctions including fines and imprisonment.